Haskell (company)

 The Haskell Company is an architecture, engineering, construction and consulting firm headquartered in Jacksonville, Florida.
 It was founded by Preston Haskell in 1965 as the Preston H. Haskell Company.
 James O'Leary succeeded Steve Halverson as CEO in August, 2018.

 Operations

 Haskell's operations include architecture, construction and engineering for commercial and industrial facilities.

 The company is headquartered in Jacksonville, Florida, with over a dozen regional offices around the United States.
-Internationally, the company maintains a presence in Mexico and Southeast Aisa.
+Internationally, the company maintains a presence in Mexico and Southeast Asia.
 In total, the company employees about two thousand people.